History of Grand Central Terminal: 1970s: Gradual restoration

 Grand Central and the surrounding neighborhood became dilapidated during the financial collapse of its host railroads and the near bankruptcy of New York City itself.
 The interior of Grand Central was dominated by huge billboard advertisements.
 The most famous was the giant Kodak Colorama photos that ran along the entire east side, installed in 1950, and the Westclox "Big Ben" clock over the south concourse.
 The clock was sponsored by various companies throughout the latter half of the 20th century.
 In 1971, with state legalization of off-track horse race betting, ten ticket windows were repurposed for wagering on horse racing.

 In 1975, real estate developer and later U.S. president Donald Trump bought the Commodore Hotel to the east of the terminal for $10 million and then worked out a deal with hotel magnate Jay Pritzker to transform it into Grand Hyatt New York, one of the first Grand Hyatt hotels.
 Trump negotiated various tax breaks and, in the process, agreed to renovate the exterior of the terminal.
 The complementary masonry from the Commodore was covered with a mirror-glass "slipcover" facade; the masonry still exists underneath.
 In the same deal, Trump optioned Penn Central's rail yards on the Hudson River between 59th and 72nd streets that eventually became Trump Place, the biggest private development in New York City.
 The Grand Hyatt opened in 1980 and the neighborhood immediately began a transformation.
 Trump would sell his half-share in the hotel for $140 million in 1996.

 To improve passenger flow, a new passageway at Grand Central was opened in May 1975.
 Grand Central Terminal was listed on the National Register of Historic Places in 1975 and declared a National Historic Landmark in the following year.
+The interior was ultimately designated as a city landmark in 1980.

 On September 10, 1976, a group of Croatian nationalists planted a bomb in a coin locker at Grand Central Terminal.
 The group also hijacked a TWA airplane (Flight 355).
 After stating their political demands, they revealed the location of the planted explosives, which were removed and taken to a bomb squad demolition range in the Bronx.
 The bomb exploded as the police attempted to disarm it, injuring three New York City Police Department officers and killing another, a bomb squad specialist.